 Indeed, the sticker price can seem overwhelming, but it doesn’t tell the whole story.

-According to the College Board, which administers the SAT, the average published annual cost of tuition, fees, and room and board at a public four-year university was $20,770 for in-state students and $36,420 for nonresidents in 2017-2018.
-Private nonprofit four-year colleges charged closer to $47,000 per year.3 Most students, however, pay far less than full fare, after factoring in scholarships, grants, and financial aid.
+According to the College Board, which administers the SAT, the average published annual cost of tuition, fees, and room and board at a public four-year university was $27,330 for in-state students and $41,150 for nonresidents in 2020-2021.
+Private nonprofit four-year colleges charged closer to $55,800 per year.4 Most students, however, pay far less than full fare, after factoring in scholarships, grants, and financial aid.

 Students should also educate themselves on the various ways to slash the cost of a college degree.
-For example, they may be able to reduce tuition expenses by half or more by starting at a community college and transferring to a four-year school, leveling down to a less prestigious campus (which may offer high-achieving students more merit aid), choosing a zero tuition school, or choosing a regional reciprocity program to secure in-state tuition at an out-of-state school.
+For example, they may be able to reduce tuition expenses by half or more by starting at a community college and transferring to a four-year school, leveling down to a less prestigious campus (which may offer high-achieving students more merit aid), choosing a zero-tuition school, or choosing a regional reciprocity program to secure in-state tuition at an out-of-state school.
+(Learn more: 6 ways to cut college costs in half)

 Save for tomorrow